bereck-work/zipprine/README.md

-# 🗜️ Zipprine - Advanced Archive Manager
+# 🗜️ Zipprine - TUI zipping tool

-A beautiful, feature-rich TUI application for managing archives with style!
+A simple and clean TUI application for managing archives/

 ## ✨ Features